• Skip to primary navigation

 7. Consider additional revenue streams

 Many writers learn soon enough that they need to create additional revenue streams from their existing products or services.
 Have you written a book on organizing your workspace?
-Why not teach an e-course on it, too?
+Why not teach an online course on it, too?
 Sold a romance novel to Harlequin?
 Get in touch with the Romance Writers of America and offer to speak at some of their events.
 Are you a food writer who has achieved considerable success in that area?
-Why not write an e-book or create a new product line?
+Why not write a book or create a new product line?

 8. Collaborate

-There are literally tens of thousands of people who have expertise in fields such as self-defense, nutrition, organizing homes, time management, etc. Right now, the knowledge of these experts is in great demand and the huge sales numbers of self-help books prove that.
+There are literally tens of thousands of people who have expertise in fields such as self-defense, nutrition, organizing homes, time management, and more.
+The knowledge of these experts is in great demand and the huge sales numbers of self-help books prove that.
 But while there are many experts, not all of them are writers.
-Instead, they hire ghostwriters or co-authors to pen their books.
+Instead, they hire ghostwriters or co-authors to help write their books.
 The expert provides the research and the material; the co-author writes the book.
-To top it off, the expert likely already has a built-in audience which means getting agents and publishers interested in the work should be relatively easy.
+To top it off, the expert likely already has a built-in audience, which means getting agents and publishers interested in the work should be relatively easy.

 Where do you find these experts?
 Apart from the dozens of writing market newsletters and job boards, also look closer to home.
 The famous horse trainer who lives next door or the organization expert you’ve seen on TV who visits the same hairdresser as you.
 These are perfect candidates for a writing partnership.